 Prevention focuses on diagnosing and treating the underlying medical conditions that cause V-fib.
 Certain medicines can be used to reduce the risk of recurrence.
-Implantable cardioverter defibrillators (ICDs) may also be used.
+Implantable ICDs may also be used.
 An ICD is a device implanted within the body that can shock the heart back to normal rhythm within seconds if V-fib is present.
-Although this device does not necessarily prevent V-fib, it can rapidly and automatically diagnose and treat this potentially fatal heart rhythm.
+Although this device doesn't necessarily prevent V-fib, it can rapidly and automatically diagnose and treat this potentially fatal heart rhythm.

-If you are at risk for V-fib, you should wear a medical ID and let friends and loved ones know what to do in an emergency.
-Talk with them about when to call 911, and encourage them to learn how to use a defibrillator.
+If you're at risk for V-fib, you should wear a medical ID and let friends and loved ones know what to do in an emergency.
+Talk with them about when to call 911 and encourage them to learn how to use a defibrillator.

 How can I manage ventricular fibrillation?

-If you have had V-fib, or are at high risk for it, follow your healthcare provider's recommendations for taking medicine to control the arrhythmia.
-It's also helpful to discuss other more invasive options, such as an ICD, or surgery, to prevent V-fib.
+If you have had V-fib, or are at high risk for it, follow your healthcare provider's advice for taking medicine to control the arrhythmia.
+It's also helpful to discuss other more invasive options, such as an ICD or surgery, to prevent V-fib.
 Teach your friends and family about how to respond if you collapse and stop breathing.

 When should I call my healthcare provider?

-It is very important to make sure that people around you know what to do in an emergency.
-Someone should call 911 right away if you have any of the following symptoms of V-fib:
+It's very important to make sure that people around you know what to do in an emergency.
+Someone should call 911 right away if you have any of these symptoms of V-fib: